Around mid-July, my wife and I separately felt a prompting from the Lord that we should go up to Muar House.

 The people of God are apathetic towards justice and lacking in love for truth.
 Instead, they became partakers of lies (v3- “Your lips have spoken lies”); partakers of murder (v3 – “your hands are defiled with blood”) and perversity (v3 – “your tongue has muttered perversity”).

 I can’t help but relate these things to our time as well.
 Abortion.
 Morality.
 By our silence or apathy, we become complicit in supporting murder and perversion.
-And we are silent because we are apathetic towards truth and justice – the priorities of God’s kingdom.
+And we are silent because we are apathetic towards truth and justice, which are priorities of God’s kingdom.
 Landa Cope, Darrow Miller, Dutch Sheets, Myles Munroe etc, have all implied we have practiced a “reduced” gospel.

 For example, when the Great Commission says, “make disciples of all nations.. teaching them to obey ALL that He has commanded us” – it is reductionistic to see “souls saving” as the end of church.
 Souls, when truly saved, is meant to be the means towards kingdom as the end.